 Access JupyterLab on Dev Pod

-Go to the ngrok signup page, and follow the instructions to create a ngrok account.
+Create an ngrok account for port forwarding.
+Go to the ngrok signup page and follow the instructions to create an ngrok account.

-Go back to the Dev Pod details page, switch to Terminal tab, in the web terminal, run the following command to install ngrok:
+Go back to the Dev Pod Terminal tab.
+In the web terminal, run the following command to install ngrok:

 curl -sSL https://ngrok-agent.s3.amazonaws.com/ngrok.asc \